Magnetic point groups and space groups: Introduction

 \section{Introduction}

-Magnetic groups---also known as antisymmetry groups, Shubnikov groups, Heesch groups, Opechowski-Guccione groups, as well as dichromatic, 2-color, or simply black-and-white groups---are the simplest extension to standard point group and space group theory.
-They allow directly to describe, classify, and study the consequences of the symmetry of crystals, characterized by having a certain property, associated with each crystal site, that can take one of two possible values.
-This is done by introducing a single external operation of order two that interchanges the two possible values everywhere throughout the crystal.
-This operation can be applied to the crystal along with any of the standard point group or space group operations, and is denoted by adding a prime to the original operation.
+Magnetic groups---also known as antisymmetry groups, Shubnikov groups, Heesch groups, Opechowski-Guccione groups, as well as dichromatic, 2-color, or simply black-and-white groups---are the simplest extension to standard point group and space group theory.\footnote{The symmetry of nonmagnetic \emph{periodic} crystals is discussed in numerous crystallography textbooks.
+For a nice informal introduction see \citet{Senechal90}.
+For a detailed overview of the symmetry of nonmagnetic \emph{quasiperiodic} crystals see \citet{mermin92}; for a more elementary introduction see \citet{Lifshitz96}.} They allow directly to describe, classify, and study the physical consequences of the symmetry of materials, characterized by having a certain added property that locally can take one of two possible values.
+These may include finite objects like molecules or atomic clusters, as well as extended periodic or aperiodic crystals.
+To do so, one introduces a single additional symmetry operation of order two that interchanges the two possible values everywhere.
+This operation can be applied to the material along with any of the standard point group or space group operations, and is commonly denoted by adding a prime to the original operation.
 Thus, any rotation $g$ followed by this external operation is denoted by $g'$.

-We begin here with a few typical examples of this two-valued property, some of which are illustrated in Figure~\ref{fig:chains}.
+We begin in section~\ref{sec:two} with a few typical examples of this two-valued property, some of which are illustrated in Figure~\ref{fig:chains}.
 In section \ref{sec:point} we discuss the notion of a magnetic point group, followed by a discussion on magnetic space groups in section \ref{sec:space}.
-In section \ref{sec:extinctions} we describe one of the most direct consequences of having magnetic symmetry in crystals which is the extinction of magnetic Bragg peaks in neutron diffraction patterns.
-We finish in section \ref{sec:general} by mentioning the generalization of magnetic point groups to cases where the property associated with each crystal site is not limited to having only one of two possible values.
+In section \ref{sec:extinctions} we describe one of the most direct physical consequences of having magnetic symmetry in crystals, which is the systematic extinction of magnetic Bragg peaks in neutron diffraction patterns.
+We finish in section \ref{sec:general} by briefly describing the generalization of magnetic point groups and space groups to cases where the property of interest is not limited to having one of only two possible values.